Eckry/project-euler/README.md

-Solutions for problems in Project Euler.
+Solutions for the first 100 problems in Project Euler.